E-BIKE INFORMATION / BUYERS GUIDE

 - WHEEL SIZE: Mountain bikes come with standard 29” and 27.5” diameter rims.
 Leisure riders, in particular ladies and shorter riders prefer the smaller option.

 - MOTOR SIZE AND MODEL: (Bosch, Evo, Yamaha & Brose).
-The REBEL & ATOM range have motors in the crank and are governed to 25 kmph.
+The ATOMX & ATOM range have motors in the crank and are governed to 32 kmph.
 The main benefit is that the rear wheel is easy to remove/fit in the event of a flat tyre.

-The EVO range has the motor in the hub of the rear wheel.
-The main advantage is that the motor generates charge to the battery when freewheeling.
-The hub motor assists up to 30 kmph and feels more powerful due to the direct drive.
+The EVO range has the motor in the hub of the rear wheel which generates power to the battery when free-wheeling and generally used within city e-bike range.

 SAFETY FIRST: e-bike riders can find themselves riding with seasoned mountain bikers.
 Technical sections, especially descents can catch novices out quickly.

-NO FLATS: Punctures are common and unnecessary.
+NO FLATS: Punctures are common but unnecessary.
 Experienced riders know to deal with them.
-Ask your dealer to do a “tubeless conversion” or fit tyre liners.
+Ask your dealer to do a “tubeless conversion” or fit tyre liners, especially if the motor is in the wheel.

 KNOW YOUR BIKE: e-bikes create instant “fun value”, but there is much more to them.
 Insist on a demonstration on delivery for maximum enjoyment, maintenance and storage procedures.